 Alliant does offer overdraft protection, meaning they will transfer money from your savings account to pay for those transactions, but you will still pay a $3 fee.

 I can’t personally speak to the quality of the customer service, but after reading dozens of reviews, a lot of their customers were not happy with the service they received.
-Every person is different and should expect to get different experiences from customer service, but you should be aware of the dozens of complaints in regards to their customer service.
+Every person is different and should expect to get different experiences from customer service, but you should be aware of the dozens of complaints in regard to their customer service.

 My Final Verdict

 Overall, Alliant Credit Union is an excellent option for anyone looking to open a checking account or savings account.
-They have excellent rates, no hidden fees, and they make it incredibly simple to open the account.
+They have excellent rates, and no hidden fees, and they make it incredibly simple to open an account.
 If you’re also looking for a place to secure a loan, they have some of the best rates out there.